nambili-samuel/about-me/README.md

 ## About Nambili Samuel
 Nambili Samuel was born in Oshikango, Namibia, into a family descended from the Okandjera royal lineage.
 As a young boy, he grew up surrounded by people who always encouraged him to strive for greatness.
-He is a trained soldier and physician by profession, with extensive experience in public healthcare and national epidemiology.
+He is a trained soldier and physician by profession, with extensive experience in public healthcare and national security.

 One of the most significant events in Nambili Samuel's life was his military training.
 As a patriot, he was drawn to the idea of serving the Motherland and protecting her people.
 Nambili underwent rigorous training, including medical combat courses, which instilled in him discipline and a sense of duty.
 It was during this time that he developed a strong commitment to a medical career as a professional military personnel.
 The military groomed him and taught him the values of discipline, teamwork, and leadership.
 Through basic military training, he learned the importance of working diligently toward a target goal.